Earth Day 2019: How tech firms can support our planet's wellbeing

 “Classroom based-training, on the other hand, tends to rely on handouts and quizzes that use up a lot of paper.
 According to research conducted by Kyocera, the average office worker in the UK uses up to 45 pieces of paper per day, and a staggering two-thirds of that is considered waste.
 Striving to create a paperless office is one of the most eco-friendly tactics an organisation can use to help the environment, and learning programmes are a great place to start."

-“Data centre providers have a responsibility to follow sustainable principles and should be thinking about how to fulfil the requirements of businesses that are conscious of the need to deploy environmentally-friendly IT solutions,” states Note4 head of Data Centre operations Rik Williams.
+“Data Center providers have a responsibility to follow sustainable principles and should be thinking about how to fulfil the requirements of businesses that are conscious of the need to deploy environmentally-friendly IT solutions,” states Note4 head of Data Center operations Rik Williams.

-“Using this technology is not only better for the environment, but could save data centres between 40% and 60% on air conditioning, reduce customer costs and, crucially, their impact on climate change.”
+“Using this technology is not only better for the environment, but could save data centers between 40% and 60% on air conditioning, reduce customer costs and, crucially, their impact on climate change.

 “New technologies, like edge computing, compress the footprint needed to run IT out in the field.
-By using a data centre in a box that is smaller than a single refrigerator, enterprises can build their green efficiencies by using less power for operation and cooling.”
+By using a data center in a box that is smaller than a single refrigerator, enterprises can build their green efficiencies by using less power for operation and cooling.